julianschuler/keyboards/concavum/README.md

 qmk flash -kb concavum -km <github_username>
 ```

-> **Note:** New ATmega32u4 chips have the Atmel-DFU preflashed, the first flashing will work without reset.

 ### Reflashing the firmware
 When flashing e.g. a new keymap to the Concavum, it has to be put into the bootloader mode.
 This can be done by hitting a key with the `QK_BOOT` keycode or double tapping the reset button on the KB2040.
 By default, this `QK_BOOT` keycode can be activated by holding both outermost thumb keys and hitting the key in the lower left corner.

 It is highly recommended to keep this `QK_BOOT` keycode in any keymap you create as the physical reset button can only be accessed with the bottom plate removed.

-> **Note:** The ATmega32u4 variant doesn't have a physical reset button at all.
----

 ## License
 This project is licensed under the MIT license, see [`LICENSE.txt`](LICENSE.txt) for further information.